menstiler/portfolio/README.md

 # My Portfolio Website

 ## About me
-I'm a Full-Stock Web Developer based in NYC, I code in JavaScript and Ruby, using framework like Rails and React.
+I'm a Full-Stock Web Developer based in NYC, I code in JavaScript and Ruby, using frameworks like Rails and React.
 I studied software engineering at the Flatiron School immersive program, and graduated in the summer of 2019.
 I enjoy building applications that are useful and that can make peoples lives easier

 View my complete portfolio [here](http://mendel-stillerman.surge.sh/)